sky-uk/osprey/README.md

 The client must be configured with the CA used to sign the certificate in order to be able to communicate with the server.

-A script to generate a test self signed certificate, key and CA can be found in the [examples](examples/local/generate-certs.sh)
+A script to generate a test self-signed certificate, key and CA can be found in the [examples](examples/local/generate-certs.sh)

 ### Dex templates and static content